lakshminaryana793/abc/deploy-contract-guide.md

 ### "Verification failed"
 - The contract is still deployed and functional
 - Verification is optional for testnet

+### "Missing script: dev" error
+- Make sure you're in the root directory when running `npm run dev`
+- If you're in the `contracts` folder, run `cd ..` first

 ## Contract Details